dj0le/precisionFDA-GenAI-Challenge/README.md

 A local first RAG implementation using open source solutions.
 The tool is a rag based local llm setup capable of accurately answering questions using the FDA provided data in the Cosmetic Guidance PDF.

 ## Technologies
-Cosmeticky is a python based app and uses Langchain, Ollama, Chroma, and PyMuPDF.
+Python based app using Langchain, Ollama, Chroma, and PyMuPDF.
 The default llm model is llama3.2, which is the small format version of Llama 3.
 With a model size of only 2.0 GB, it is capable of running on many platforms.
 Users can also choose from any other models they have in Ollama if they prefer.

 ## Install & run the current project